Phosphate binder use

 Overview of Treatment

 Phosphate binders are a class of medications used to control blood phosphate levels, primarily in patients with chronic kidney disease or end-stage renal disease.
 When kidney function declines, phosphate metabolism is impaired, leading to hyperphosphatemia, which increases the risk of cardiovascular disease and bone disorders.
-These drugs work by binding to dietary phosphate in the gastrointestinal tract, reducing its absorption and thereby lowering blood phosphate levels.
+These drugs work by binding to dietary phosphate in the intestine, reducing its absorption and thereby lowering blood phosphate levels.

 Types and Mechanisms of Action